-Obstacles: Factors that impede the speed at which voters receive and transmit election materials - voter registration forms, ballot requests, and ballots themselves.
+Obstacles: Real or perceived factors that impede the speed at which voters receive and transmit election materials - voter registration forms, ballot requests, and ballots themselves.

 Mailing times can be such an obstacle for overseas voters that the 2009 Military and Overseas Voter Empowerment (MOVE) Act mandated that states send ballots at least 45 days ahead of general elections and offer electronic transmission.
 Some states also allow voters to return their voted ballot electronically.